AckeeCZ/chris/README.md

 > Useful additions for your redux - react-router based app.

 > Name of package refers to [Saint Christopher](https://en.wikipedia.org/wiki/Saint_Christopher), patron of travellers at their routes.
-Chris is just name's [shorter form](https://en.wikipedia.org/wiki/Chris) used for easier remembrance and writability.
+Chris is just it's [shorter form](https://en.wikipedia.org/wiki/Chris) used for easier remembrance and writability.

 ## Table of contents